jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ```

 Note that the clock period is defined at 10 ns.
 This is applied throughout the example for consistency.
-Further details on the syntax of each constraint type can be found in UG903, the Vivado Using
+Further details on the syntax of each constraint type can be found in UG903, the Vivado Using Constraints Guide.
-Constraints Guide.

 ## Conclusion

-In this lab you learned about various constructs available in behavioral modeling.
+In this lab, you learned about various constructs that are available in behavioral modeling.
 You also learned about
-blocking and non-blocking operators as well as concepts and the need of timing constraints.
+blocking and non-blocking operators, concepts, and the need for timing constraints.
 Providing
-the timing constraints to the implementation tools the generated output can be made to meet the design’s
+the timing constraints to the implementation tools, the generated output can be made to meet the design’s
 timing specifications.